Endava/cats/README.md

 Using some of these options a typical invocation of CATS might look like this:

-`./cats.jar --contract=my.yml --server=https://locathost:8080 --log=org.apache.http.wire:debug --checkHeaders`
+`./cats.jar --contract=my.yml --server=https://locathost:8080 --checkHeaders`

+This will run CATS against `http://localhost:8080` using `my.yml` as an API spec and will only run the HTTP headers `Fuzzers`.

 # Available Fuzzers
-To get a list of fuzzers just run `./cats.jar list fuzzers`.
+To get a list of fuzzers run `./cats.jar list fuzzers`.
 A list of all available fuzzers will be returned, along with a short description for each.

 There are multiple categories of `Fuzzers` available:

 - `Field Fuzzers` which target request body fields or path parameters
 - `Header Fuzzers` which target HTTP headers
 - `HTTP Fuzzers` which target just the interaction with the service (without fuzzing fields or headers)

+Additional checks which are not actually using any fuzzing, but leverage the CATS internal model of running the test cases as `Fuzzers`:

 - `ContractInfo Fuzzers` which checks the contract for API good practices
 - `Special Fuzzers` a special category which need further configuration and are focused on more complex activities like functional flow or security testing